tnwae/tnwae/README.md

 - 📫 How to reach me: You can reach out to me on LinkedIn, X, and Instagram using the links in my profile.

-- 😄 Pronouns: he/him/his (English); il/lui (français); él/ello (español); 他（中文）; 彼（日本語）; on/jego (polski)
+- 😄 Pronouns: he/him/his (English); il/lui (français); él/ello (español); 他（中文）; 彼（日本語）; on/jego (polski).

 - ⚡ Fun fact: I speak four foreign languages to various degrees of fluency: French, Spanish, Mandarin Chinese, and Japanese.
 At the time of writing, I'm going to be starting my study of Polish soon.
+Additionally, I'm a keen conlanger, and some of my conlang projects will end up with repositories here.